-After nearly a century of prohibition on the cultivation of hemp, the versatile plant is starting to again take root in America.
-With the passing of the 2014 Farm Bill, which featured Section 7606, states became allowed to implement laws allowing state departments of agriculture and universities to grow hemp for research or pilot programs.
+After nearly a century of prohibition on the cultivation of hemp in America, the versatile plant is starting to again take root.
+With the passage of the 2014 Farm Bill, which featured Section 7606, states became allowed to implement laws allowing state departments of agriculture and universities to grow hemp for research or pilot programs.

-Then, the passage of the 2018 Farm Bill contains provisions that removed hemp from the Controlled Substances Act altogether, radically overhauling America’s relation to hemp and hemp products.
+So when did hemp become legal in the U.S.?
+Only a couple of years ago.
+The passage of the 2018 Farm Bill, signed into law in December of 2018, contained provisions that removed hemp from the Controlled Substances Act altogether, radically overhauling America’s relation to hemp and hemp products.
 The law made it legal for U.S. farmers to grow, process, and sell hemp commercially.
 It also legalized hemp nationwide for any use, including the extraction of CBD oil.

 To date, over 40 states have passed legislation related to hemp cultivation and the nation’s hemp market was valued at more than $688 million in 2016.